Bloomberg Businessweek: 1929–2008: Businessweek

-Stephen B. Shepard served as editor-in-chief from 1984 until 2005 when he was chosen to be the founding dean of the CUNY Graduate School of Journalism.
+Stephen B. Shepard served as editor-in-chief from 1984 until 2005, when he was chosen to be the founding dean of the CUNY Graduate School of Journalism.
 Under Shepard, Businessweek's readership grew to more than six million in the late 1980s.
 He was succeeded by Stephen J. Adler of The Wall Street Journal.

+Businessweek began publishing its annual rankings of United States business school MBA programs in 1988.
 In 2006, Businessweek started publishing annual rankings of undergraduate business programs in addition to its MBA program listing.

-Recession and Bloomberg LP acquisition
+2009–present: Bloomberg Businessweek

 Businessweek suffered a decline in circulation during the late-2000s recession as advertising revenues fell one-third by the start of 2009 and the magazine's circulation fell to 936,000.
 In July 2009, it was reported that McGraw-Hill was trying to sell Businessweek and had hired Evercore Partners to conduct the sale.
 Because of the magazine's liabilities, it was suggested that it might change hands for the nominal price of $1 to an investor who was willing to incur losses turning the magazine around.

 In late 2009, Bloomberg L.P. bought the magazine—reportedly for between $2 million to $5 million plus assumption of liabilities—and renamed it Bloomberg BusinessWeek.

-It is now believed McGraw-Hill received the high end of the speculated price, at $5 million, along with the assumption of debt.
+News reports published in 2019 suggest McGraw-Hill received the high end of the speculated price, at $5 million, along with the assumption of debt.